bcwhite-code/brians-blueprints/self-building-spacex.md

-One of the biggest difficulties is that scaffolding can no longer be made on the planet surface which means transporting 5x as many stacks of material to space to produce the same amount, and you'll need a lot (like tens of thousands) of scaffolding.
+One of the biggest difficulties is that scaffolding can no longer be made on the planet surface which means transporting 5x as many stacks of material to space to produce the same amount, and you'll need a lot (like tens of thousands) of scaffolding just for the space mall.

-In this same space will be the main science factory, so keep that in mind.
+In this same space will be the main science factory, so keep that in mind as it'll probably need *hundreds* of thousands of scaffolding to complete.

 Personally, I don't use trains or city blocks in space because everything is planned to produce specific outputs but it can be done